effierichman/Food-Swipe/README.md

 ## Overview

-_**Food-Swipe** is an app that lets a user signup and login and then wiew pictures of foods.
-The user will be able to like or disliike foods (pmvp: swiping the photos of food).
-The user will then be able too view like and the links to the restaurants that have the food liked or disliked._
+_**Food-Swipe** is a tinder-esque application that aids the user in finding nearby food.
+The user will like or dislike food items adding them to a list showing liked foods belonging to their respective resteraunts._

 <br>

 ## MVP

-The **Food-Swipe** MVP is to create a functional app on the user side.
-The user will be able to see the app on a basic level.
-The user will be able to see foods that belong to restaurants and unlike other food apps it will be based on food items as opposed to the actual restaurant.
+The **Food-Swipe** MVP is to have a deck of food images for the user to like or dislike and have stored in a list based on likes for the user to review.
+U ser authentication will allow the user's likes to be persistent._

 <br>

 ### MVP Goals

 - _Authentication_
-- _An API that will provide the data needed for the app_
+- _Full CRUD backend_
-- _A Full CRUD backend_
+- _Working food deck with ability to like or dislike items._
-- _React Native front end/ React Js_
+- _User ability review liked foods._
 - _Seed data for about 10+ food items, and about 5 restaurants_